 Thursday was exceptionally the last day of the week for me.
 We had Friday off for orientation day in our faculty.

-Anyways, I only had one class in the morning, so I was pretty happy with the fact that I would have my afternoon off.
+I only had one class in the morning, so I was pretty happy with the fact that I would have my afternoon off.
 Thursday’s class was Outils informatiques.
-In this class, I’ll be learning how to use a computer properly, but also how to use different programs and all that kind of stuff.
+In this class, I’ll be learning how to use a computer properly, but also how to use different programs such as Microsoft Word, Excel, and PowerPoint.